- COVID-19 Updates

 NOTE: The case counts and information are updated as the information becomes available.

 If you plan to host an outdoor gathering with more than 10 people in attendance, please review Gov. Abbott’s Proclamation that amends Executive Order GA-28.
-Additionally, Gov. Abbott's Executive Order GA-29 provides clarification on wearing face coverings.
+Additionally, Gov. Abbott's Executive Order GA-30 allows more businesses to open and expand services.

 The amended information from the Proclamation amending Executive Order GA-28 requires anyone who plans to host an outdoor gathering with more than 10 people in attendance must receive approval from the mayor if the event is within the city limits or from the county judge if the event is in an unincorporated area.
 If you plan to host an outdoor gathering with 10 or more people within the Portland city limits, please fill out the Event Request Form.
 Please note: Outdoor youth and adult sporting events are exempt from this mandate.

 Many City-owned facilities have reopened and in-person services have resumed.
-The City is not moving to Phase 2 of reopening due to the increase in COVID-19 cases.
+Please note some City facilities and services are not fully opened, yet.
 You can see the details for each facility that has reopened on our Reopening page: portlandtx.com/Reopen

 Closed City Facilities